demisto/content/Playbooks/playbook-PAN-OS_Query_Logs_For_Indicators_CHANGELOG.md

 ## [19.12.1] - 2019-12-01
 #### New Playbook
-Use this playbook to query PANW Panorama for indicators.
+Use this playbook to query PANW PAN-OS for indicators.
 The playbook searches in each of the five log types according to the inputted indicators to search, such as ip addresses, urls/domains, file hashes (sha256).

 This playbook implements generic polling as an array for all submitted queries.
 The playbook has the following structure.